 According to some preliminary studies in animals, certain artificial sweeteners may also impact insulin sensitivity, making it more difficult for your body to maintain healthy blood sugar levels.
 However, more research is needed before any firm conclusions can be drawn.

 Furthermore, although many people assume that the Food and Drug Administration (FDA) strictly regulates artificial sweeteners, many food additives enter the market without any oversight.

 Despite the controversy around the safety of some artificial sweeteners, the

 - aspartame, which you should avoid if you have phenylketonuria

 - acesulfame potassium (acesulfame-K)

-Eating foods with a low glycemic index and glycemic load, limiting your consumption of alcohol and trans and saturated fats, taking your medications as prescribed by your doctor, and monitoring your blood sugar levels can help improve your overall health and symptoms.
+Eating foods with a low GI and GL, limiting your consumption of alcohol and trans and saturated fats, taking your medications as prescribed by your doctor, and monitoring your blood sugar levels can all help manage your symptoms and help improve overall health.

-Once you untangle the myths, you’ll find that a diabetes eating plan doesn’t have to be overly restrictive or complicated.
+Once you untangle the myths, you’ll find that a diabetes-friendly eating plan doesn’t have to be overly restrictive or complicated.
 Instead, it can be healthy, tasty, and easy to follow.

-Consult your doctor or dietitian before you make any changes to your diet to help ensure that you’re making the best choices for your health.
+You should also consult your doctor or dietitian before you make any changes to your diet to help ensure that you’re making the best choices for your health.